 The first photo, taken during the Dutch mobilization of 1939, shows Karst Smit, the third man to the right of the “Mobilisatie 1939” sign, wearing a white shirt and with his hands on his knees.
 Can anyone identify any of the other men?
 They probably were all members of the Jagers Regiment.
 You can click on the photo to enlarge it.
 Click a second time to enlarge it even further.

 The next photo, taken at a jovial moment, shows a group of marechaussees who have all piled on their single motorcycle, a BMW.
 The photo most likely was taken in either Baarle-Nassau or Hilvarenbeek.
 Karst Smit, wearing an overcoat, is shown in the driver’s seat.
 I would like to be certain of the identity of the other men and would welcome assistance in identifying them.
 The person labeled as #2 was identified as Albert Wisman by his nephew, Henk van den Elst, in September 2017.
 (In a different photo of Wisman and Karst Smit, Wisman does appear to be the same person as #2 below.)
-Tentative identifications of #’s 1, 2, 4, and 6 were made by former marechaussee Oscar Lippens in an interview by Jos van Roozendaal.
+Tentative identifications of #’s 1, 4, and 6 were made by former marechaussee Oscar Lippens in an interview by Jos van Roozendaal.
 Marechaussee #5 was confirmed by Lippens as Karst Smit.
 Marechaussee #4 was identified as Albert Wisman by his son, Richard Wisman, on Jan.
 17, 2021.
 But Marechaussee #4 was tentatively identified as David Jonkers by his son.
-And marechaussee #6 was given an alternate identification by John Meulenbroeks of the Museum Bewogen Jaren.
 They are as follows:

 - #1 – Van Gestel ( by Lippens)